Fundamental and operational limitations of Fisher-information-based quantum metrology: Conclusion

 Quantum technologies draw on the combined intellectual heritage of quantum mechanics and mathematical statistics, forming a natural meeting ground for physicists and statisticians.
 In this work, we have developed a unified inferential framework for quantum sensing that explicitly incorporates finite data, estimator bias, prior information, and operational resource constraints stressing the fact that a natural unit for estimation is data set needed for construction of estimator, not a single detection itself.

 Because our discussion begins with Fisher’s foundational work, it is fitting to return to his own remark on the application of statistical methods to quantum theory, given on page 315 of Ref.~\cite{Fisher_22}: “...
 Planck’s development theory of quanta ... in all these applications the methods employed have been, from the statistical point of view, relatively simple.”
 A century later, this assessment remains strikingly accurate.
 In large parts of modern quantum metrology, simplified conclusions are still drawn from information-theoretic bounds alone, and exotic quantum states are often claimed to provide dramatic advantages over classical, Gaussian resources.
 NOON states have become emblematic of this narrative.
-Yet, in the vast majority of studies, performance is assessed exclusively through QFI, without constructing explicit estimators, quantifying the required resources, or incorporating prior information.
+Yet, in the vast majority of studies, performance is assessed exclusively through QFI, without constructing explicit estimators, quantifying the required resources, or incorporating prior information and appropriate benchmarks.

 Our results show that neglecting these elements can qualitatively alter the conclusions.
 Once priors are included and resources are accounted for in a consistent manner, highly non-Gaussian states may offer no practical advantage over standard strategies.
 Without an explicit end-to-end inferential analysis, claims of quantum advantage remain statements about mathematical bounds rather than about achievable metrological performance.
 Clarifying these long-standing misconceptions and redirecting attention from idealized figures of merit to operationally attainable sensing capabilities is essential if the genuine potential of quantum sensing is to be reliably identified and ultimately realized.
-The attainable precision is governed not by the Fisher information per detection but by the Fisher information per inference data set required to construct a consistent estimator.